-Applications must be time-stamped as having been received by 5:00 p.m.
+Applications must be time-stamped as having been received by 4:30 p.m.
 Eastern Standard Time on the day of the submission deadline specified in Table 3 - Calendar of Events.
 Applicants are encouraged to submit the application well in advance of the deadline to avoid any technical issues or unforeseen delays.
-CTCSA will host office hours to enable applicants to meet the deadline, for dates see Table 3 - Calendar of Events...
+CTCSA will host office hours to enable applicants to meet the deadline.
 Applications received after the deadline will not be considered for this year's subgrant competition.
+Stage 3: Capacity Interview - The last stage of the competition is the Capacity Interview.
+During this stage applicants will have the opportunity to answer any follow up questions peer reviewers may have about their application.
+Following the interview scores will be finalized.